levflevine/UFOs/README.md

 1. A user cannot enter a Date Range filter, only single dates can be selected
 2. There is not an opportunity for users to submit their evidence of new UFO sightings to add to the dataset
 3. There is no contact information in the App to reach out to the Journalist
-4. Users need to scroll down the page to get to the data section, which is inconvenient
+4. Users need to scroll down the page to get to the data section while there is too much free space at the top left side of the screen
 5. The Comments column of the data table is too narrow: in the Mobile Device view, the space is not used efficiently
 6. There are no links to the UFO Associations / Organizations for further research of interested users
 7. There is no Feedback section to leave user comments & suggestions